 Don’t spend what you don’t have.
 Shop around for good deals.
 Buy only what you need.
 Learn to live without some of your wants.

 These are great lessons for children and adults alike.
-The right money app can help guide your kids by tracking their spending, updating their available funds, allowing you as the parent to keep an eye on where their money goes while teaching them to analyze where their dollars go.
+The right money app can help guide your kids by tracking their spending, updating their available funds, and allowing you as the parent to keep an eye on where their money goes while teaching them to analyze where their dollars go.

 Best Money Apps for Kids